Azure/aks-engine/README.md

 Want to get involved?
 The [community guide][community] covers everything you need to know about the AKS Engine community and how you can contribute.

+## Official Microsoft Azure Support

+AKS Engine is an open source project that is **not** backed by a 24/7 service support model.
+[Please search open issues here](https://github.com/Azure/aks-engine/issues), and [open a new one](https://github.com/Azure/aks-engine/issues/new/choose) if your scenario isn't already represented in an existing issue, and project maintainers will engage in a timely fashion!

 ## Code of conduct

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.